-Staff of the Department of Chemistry teach the Bachelor’s programme in Chemistry, major Molecular Life Sciences and the Master's programmes Molecular and Cellular Life Sciences and Nanomaterials Science.
+Staff of the Department of Chemistry teach the Bachelor’s programme in Chemistry, Bachelor's programma Molecular and Biophysical Life Sciences and the Master's programmes Molecular and Cellular Life Sciences and Nanomaterials Science.

 The Bachelor’s programme in Chemistry is organised by the Chemistry Teaching Institute (see also Organisation).
 Master education is organised by the Graduate Schools.
 The organisation of the Bachelor’s and Master’s programmes is supported by the Science Faculty’s Student & Academic Services.